 ACM Awards 2021: Full list of winners and nominees

-The 56th Academy of Country Music Awards is set to kick off Sunday at 8 p.m. on CBS.
-Keith Urban and Mickey Guyton will host the event, which will be broadcast from three iconic locations in Nashville: the Grand Ole Opry House, Ryman Auditorium and the Bluebird Café.
+The 56th Academy of Country Music Awards were held Sunday night.
+Keith Urban and Mickey Guyton hosted the event, which was broadcast from iconic locations in Nashville such as the Grand Ole Opry House, Ryman Auditorium and the Bluebird Café.

+Maren Morris led the way with five nominations and took the home the award for female artist of the year.
+Entertainer of the year went to Luke Bryan, who couldn't attend the show after recently testing positive for COVID-19.

-Maren Morris leads the way with five nominations, one of them as a member of The Highwomen, which scored a group of the year nomination.
-The show will feature performances from Lady A, Blake Shelton, Carrie Underwood, Dan + Shay and more.
+The show featured performances by Lady A, Blake Shelton, Carrie Underwood, Dan + Shay and more.

 - Eric Church